ntczkjfg/joplin-plugin-click-to-copy-span/README.md

 ### Click-to-copy spans

-In order to create a collapsible block, you can:
+In order to create a Click-to-Copy Span, you can:
 - press on the `Click-to-Copy Span` toolbar button to create a template span, or
 - highlight text then press on the `Click-to-Copy Span` toolbar button to convert it to a span, or
 - or manually type in the following format: